Selena Gomez Confusing Record Label By Continuously Making New Music

-Selena Gomez joked that she is confusing her record label because she continues keeps writing and making new songs when she’s getting ready for the release of her upcoming album, per Music News.
+Selena Gomez joked that she is confusing her record label because she continues to keep writing and making new songs when she’s getting ready for the release of her upcoming album, per Music News.

-The “Look at Her Now” songstress shared a clip of herself in the studio with “Issues” hitmaker Julia Michaels and songwriter Justin Trante to her Instagram story, letting fans know they had been working on more new material.
+The “Look at Her Now” songstress shared a clip of herself in the studio with “Issues” hitmaker Julia Michaels and songwriter Justin Trante to her Instagram story, letting fans know that the trio had been working on more new material for Gomez’s upcoming album.

 “Another dream team session.
 We should probably stop though… I’m just confusing my label now,” Gomez stated.

-Previously, Selena expressed that her new music is something she’s passionate about because she feels they are meaningful and knows that millions of people can relate to the content of the songs.
+Previously, the songstress expressed that her new music was something she was passionate about because she felt her new songs were meaningful.
+She said she knew that millions of people could relate to the content of the songs.

 “I spent years living in fear of speaking up or saying things and I guess that’s just the people-pleaser in me.
 And there was a huge moment where I just stopped caring, and I can’t tell you when that moment was, I really can’t.
 But it’s not that I’m trying to make it specifically about just one subject in my life,” the “Tell Me Something I Don’t Know” entertainer said.